IAmJuniorB/PyMaths/README.md

 ---
 ### `linear_search(lst, target)`

-This function searches for the `target` element in the given list `lst` and returns the index if found, otherwise returns -1.
+Searches for the target element in the given list and returns the index if found, otherwise returns -1.

 ##### **Arguments:**

+    - lst : list
+        The list to be searched.

-        - None
+    - target : any
+        The target element to be searched for in the list.

 ##### **Returns:**

-        - Index of target element or -1
+    - int
+        If the target is found in the list, the index of the target is returned.
+        Otherwise, -1 is returned.

 ---
 ### `binary_search(lst, target)`

-This function searches for the `target` element in the given list `lst` using binary search and returns the index if found, otherwise returns -1.
+Searches for the target element in the given list using binary search and returns the index if found, otherwise returns -1.

 ##### **Arguments:**

+        - lst : list
+            The list to be searched.

-        - None
+        - target : any
+            The target element to be searched for in the list.

 ##### **Returns:**

-        - Index of target element
+        - int
+            If the target is found in the list, the index of the target is returned.
+            Otherwise, -1 is returned.

 ---
 ### `bubble_sort(lst)`

-This function sorts the given list `lst` in ascending order using bubble sort and returns the sorted list.
+Sorts the given list in ascending order using bubble sort and returns the sorted list.

 ##### **Arguments:**

-        - None
+        - lst (list): The list to be sorted.

 ##### **Returns:**

-        - Sorted list
+        - list: The sorted list in ascending order.

 ---
 ### `insertion_sort(lst)`

-This function sorts the given list `lst` in ascending order using insertion sort and returns the sorted list.
+Sorts the given list in ascending order using insertion sort and returns the sorted list.

 ##### **Arguments:**

-        - None
+        - lst (list): The list to be sorted.

 ##### **Returns:**

-        - Sorted list using insertion point
+        - list: The sorted list in ascending order.

 ---
 ### `merge_sort(lst)`

-This function sorts the given list `lst` in ascending order using merge sort and returns the sorted list.
+Sorts the given list in ascending order using merge sort and returns the sorted list.

 ##### **Arguments:**

-        - None
+      - lst (list): The list to be sorted.

 ##### **Returns:**

-        - Sorted list
+      - list: The sorted list in ascending order.

 ---
 ### `square_root(num)`